niluualgo/todo-app/README.md

 Flutter Todo App using MVVM architecture.

-Built as part of the Hungrimind course Built as part of the  [Hungrimind](https://www.hungrimind.com/learn/flutter) course
+Built as part of the  [Hungrimind](https://www.hungrimind.com/learn/flutter) course